75 Records of Alleged Abusive or Improper Conduct where the accountability status is “Shared with DHS OIG”

 During 2021, attorneys from the Immigrant Defenders Law Center (ImmDef) provided Know Your Rights presentations and conducted legal screenings for at least 2,356 unaccompanied children exiting CBP custody.
 “During these legal screenings,” reads ImmDef’s complaint, “staff asked children to describe their experience being processed through the U.S. immigration system, with a focus on the conditions in CBP custody.”

-ImmDef’s complaint cites the following examples of CBP personnel using abusive language with children:
+ImmDef’s complaint cites the following examples of CBP personnel confiscating children’s documents:

 “It is not limited to one child or one instance,” ImmDef’s complaint concludes.